 Our investments are made through effective business, labor, educational, community-based, and service provider organizations for the opportunity, economic well-being, and benefit of our entire community.

 Workforce Snohomish is the local Workforce Investment Board responsible for oversight of the workforce investment system in Snohomish County.
 It has been the administrative entity for the Workforce Innovation Opportunity Act (WIOA, previously Workforce Investment Act) funding since its inception in 2000 and has been Snohomish County's fiscal agent designee since 2002.

 What are the WorkSource Centers and Affiliate Sites?

 The WorkSource Centers (American Job Centers) and affiliate sites have replaced the Employment Security Department Job Service Centers and provide points of access for all services provided to both job seekers and employers throughout Snohomish County.
 WorkSource Centers provide the physical infrastructure for a system of service delivery by consolidating access to a wide variety of employment and training services and creating a "one-stop shopping" environment.

 This network of sites use a statewide job listing database to match job seekers with potential employers.
 The centers are staffed with a variety of partnering entities, including State and Community-Based Organizations that offer a wide array of resources to both business and job seekers.

-Currently there are three comprehensive WorkSource Centers in Snohomish County: WorkSource Everett, which houses both the Youth Center and the Veteran-focused SERVE Center; WorkSource Lynnwood, which houses the Workforce Re-employment Center; and WorkSource Monroe.
+Currently there are three comprehensive WorkSource Centers in Snohomish County: WorkSource Everett, which houses both the Youth Center and the Veteran-focused SERVE Center; WorkSource Lynnwood, which houses the Workforce Re-employment Center.
 In addition to the full service sites, there are 24 connection sites throughout the county that provide limited services.